-The personal statement/statement of purpose requirements vary by program.
+The Statement of Purpose and Objectives requirements vary by program.
 Do not underestimate the importance of this statement.
 It is your opportunity to inform the faculty reviewers of your qualifications, motivation, and potential to make a contribution to the field of public health.

 - Academic and/or professional preparation for a career in public health